 Once the desired search string has been entered, click the Search button.
-Search results are displayed as a list of preferred author names for individuals.
+Search results are displayed as a list of Profile names for individual authors.
 Name variations appear when the list is expanded.
 When the cursor passes over the icon to the left of a name on the list, a sample publication will appear.
 This publication is one which has many citations in MathSciNet reference lists or it is a relatively recent publication of the author.

-To obtain a list of works associated with an author, either click on the author's name or select View Publications from the pop-up menu.
+To obtain a list of works associated with an author, either click on View Publications from the pop-up menu.
 The button is located at the top and bottom of each screen of author names.
 The results are displayed as a headline list of bibliographic data.
 From this screen, full items can be selected for display.